 This can be used for some minor types of surgery.
 For example:

 - having a central line put in

-- having a biopsy (when a sample of tissue is removed) from a small area of the body
+- having a sample of tissie removed (biopsy) from a small area of the body

 - having a bone marrow biopsy.

 Usually your doctor gives you a small injection into the skin to numb the area of the body they’re going to do the procedure on.
 Occasionally sprays or creams are used instead of an injection.
 You may also have some medicine that helps relax you and make you feel a bit sleepy.

 Your doctor then waits a few minutes until the local anaesthetic has worked.
 You won’t feel any pain during the operation or procedure, but you might feel some pressure.